 The theatre in which Carbonelli sets his script is that of the Italian manuscripts’ elegant art.
-He cannot help but starting from art, as this is the Italian alchemical labyrinth wherein the subtle Ariadne’s thread of symbology helps to orientate.
-In Italy, Alchemy was hiding behind elegance and aesthetics, the only acceptable safety valve of a millenary wisdom that in this country, more than any other European context, could undermine the basis of a power that for too long has been no longer secular.
+He cannot help but start from art, as this is the Italian alchemical labyrinth wherein the subtle Ariadne’s thread of symbology helps to orientate.
+In Italy, Alchemy was hiding behind elegance and aesthetics, the only acceptable safety valve of millenary wisdom that in this country, more than any other European context, could undermine the basis of a power that for too long has been no longer secular.

 But let’s get back to Carbonelli.
-His purposive book soon became legendary and a must to have among the alchemists of the late 1920’s.
+His purposive book soon became legendary and a must to have among the alchemists of the late 1920s.
 A book that Jean Julien Champagne soon bought, as Canseliet witnessed.
 And that leads us to Fulcanelli.
 So assonant with Carbonelli.
 But while Carbonelli was a real name (from carbone: coal.
-A carbonello is a red hot piece of coal), Fulcanelli was nom de plume from the god Vulcan (the initial letter V changed in a more daring and warlike F) which nobody within Lesseps circle had heard before the publishing of Le Mystère Des Cathedrales in 1926, as Schwaller de Lubitz witnessed.
+A carbonello is a red hot piece of coal), Fulcanelli was the nom de plume from the god Vulcan (the initial letter V changed in a more daring and warlike F), which nobody within Lesseps circle had heard before the publishing of Le Mystère Des Cathedrales in 1926, as Schwaller de Lubitz witnessed.